-This last known photo of John Lennon and Paul McCartney together was taken by John Lennon’s girlfirend May Pang at the Louis B. Meyer/Peter Lawford Santa Monica house Lennon was renting around March 1974.
+This last known photo of John Lennon and Paul McCartney together was taken by John Lennon’s girlfirend May Pang at the Louis B. Meyer/Peter Lawford Santa Monica house Lennon was renting March 29, 1974.

 Besides the candid personal portraits, the book contains some historically important photographs, such as Lennon signing the official dissolution of The Beatles partnership, as well as the aforementioned last known photograph of Lennon and McCartney together.

 Here’s another great photo of John and Paul taken that day with The Who’s Keith Moon in between them.
 The photo was part of a collection of Moon’s memorabilia auctioned off in 2000.

 Pang answered some questions about the meeting…